bruceravel/demeter/documentation/Athena/bkg/norm.rst

 normalization range (42 eV in one case, 125 eV in the other) has an impact on the flattening of these uranium edge data data, which in turn may have in impact in the evaluation of average valence in the system.
-The small difference in the «edge step» will also slightly attenuate χ(k).
+The small difference in the :procparam:`edge step` will also slightly attenuate
+|chi| (k).

 Getting the pre-edge right
 --------------------------

-The choice of the «pre-edge range» parameters is similarly important and also requires visual inspection.
-A poor choice can result in an incorrect value of the «edge step» and in distortions to the flattened data.
+The choice of the :procparam:`pre-edge range` parameters is similarly important and also requires visual inspection.
+A poor choice can result in an incorrect value of the :procparam:`edge step` and in distortions to the flattened data.
 In the following spectrum, we see the presence of a small yttrium K-edge at 17038 eV which distorts the pre-edge for a uranium L\ :sub:`III`-edge spectrum at 17166 eV as shown in the figure below.
-In this case the «pre-edge range» should be chosen to be entirely above the yttrium K-edge energy.
+In this case the :procparam:`pre-edge range` should be chosen to be entirely above the yttrium K-edge energy.

 .. _fig-uy: